Valdrin Mustafa: Jahn Regensburg

 On 16 January 2024, Mustafa moved to 3.
 Liga club Jahn Regensburg.

 Kickers Offenbach

 On 11 June 2024, Mustafa signed with Kickers Offenbach in Regionalliga.

+Return to Elversberg

+On 10 August 2026, Mustafa rejoined Elversberg, but this time to joining its reserve team Elversberg II.

 International career

 From 2016, until 2017, Mustafa has been part of Albania at youth international level, respectively has been part of the U19, U20, and U21 teams and he with these teams played nine matches and scored one goal.

 On 7 August 2019, the Football Federation of Kosovo announced that Mustafa had decided to represent their country.
 On 2 September 2019, he received a call-up from Kosovo U21 for the 2021 UEFA European Under-21 Championship qualification match against England U21, and made his debut after coming on as a substitute at 46th minute in place of Mirlind Daku.